syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 The `Type` property allows users to set selection type of series, which includes Point and None.
 Type property with Point value is used to select segment in a series and None is used to set deselect state for all segments.

-Cartesian chart provides support to select single or None by using the `Type` property. `Type` property with `Point` value is used to select segment in a series and `None` is used for not to select any segment.

 {% tabs %}

 {% highlight xaml %}